Ron Mader ...

 In May 2011 he was a featured speaker at theResponsible Tourism in Cities Conference in South Africa.

-Ron is a member of the World Commission on Protected Areas and currently serves in the executive committee of the Tourism and Protected Areas Specialist Group (TAPAS).
+Ron is a member of the World Commission on Protected Areas and served in the executive committee of the Tourism and Protected Areas Specialist Group (TAPAS).
+(2012-2017)